Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

     Ava repeats this step periodically if additional changes have been made to her local repository.

-7. Eli forks Ava’s remote repository so a copy is on their GitHub account.
+7. Eli forks Ava's remote repository so a copy is on their GitHub account.
 If Ava and Eli continue to pair program on the same project, Eli can sync additional changes to their forked repository from the original via GitHub.

 ### When working independently: